 Read your email and check your “To Do List” on GET portal:

-After you have filed your 2016-17 or 2017-18 FAFSA, you will get updates via email.
+After you have filed your 2017-18 or 2018-19 FAFSA, you will get updates via your Cal State LA email.
 Check on your financial aid application status through your GET (Golden Eagle Territory) account.

 If you are asked to provide additional information to the financial aid office, do so as quickly as possible.
 It may take up to 8 weeks to process your file.
 This time frame may vary and is based on the volume of documents the office receives.
 Files are reviewed only after all requested documents are received and processed on a first-in, first-out basis.